puppetlabs/puppet-docs/source/puppet/6.0/resources_service.markdown

 ## Mac OS X

-OS X handles services much like most Linuxes; the main difference is that `enable` and `ensure` are much more closely linked --- running services are always enabled, and stopped ones are always disabled.
+OS X handles services much like most Linux-based systems; the main difference is that `enable` and `ensure` are much more closely linked --- running services are always enabled, and stopped ones are always disabled.
 For best results, either leave `enable` blank or make sure it's set to `true` whenever `ensure => running`.

 Also, note that the launchd plists that configure your services must be in one of the following four directories: